jfroment/seedbox/doc/UPGRADE_V2.md

   * The new config structure allows for more customization, for example you can now have many routes on the same service.
 Let's say, a local unsecured route + a secured one for remote access.
 Or anything you want.
 * **More customization**
   * Such as http authentication which is no more hardcoded but configurable for each service.
+  * Configurable paths on host for persistent data
 * **New services**
   * ``Gluetun``: [VPN client (see above)](https://github.com/qdm12/gluetun)
   * ``Heimdall``: [Dashboard](https://github.com/linuxserver/Heimdall)